ExitValue.ai

 Sanity checks

-• Seventy-nine probe regression cases against operator-curated business profiles with expected output bands; any change that pushes a probe out of band gets reverted
+• Probe regression suite of operator-curated business profiles with expected output bands; any engine change that pushes a probe out of band is reverted

 Continuous calibration

-Four feedback loops keep the engine improving without per-session rebuilds:
+Four feedback loops keep the engine current with how buyers actually transact, without per-session rebuilds:

 • Probe regression suite - operator-curated business profiles with expected output bands, replayed nightly

-• Closed-deal feedback — when a funnel deal actually closes, actual price gets compared to the engine's original output, feeding back into per-cell error rates
+• Closed-deal feedback - when a deal sourced through the funnel actually closes, the realized sale price feeds back into per-cell calibration

-• Quarterly drift detection — every 90 days the engine configuration is checked against the latest population medians per (sub-vertical × bracket); drift exceeding thresholds triggers retuning
+• Quarterly drift detection - every 90 days the engine configuration is checked against the latest population medians per (sub-vertical x bracket); drift exceeding threshold triggers retuning

-• Daily EDGAR ingestion— new SEC 8-K M&A filings auto-ingested into the database, refreshing per-cell stats nightly
+• Daily EDGAR ingestion- new SEC 8-K and S-4 M&A filings are auto-ingested into the database, refreshing stratified medians nightly

 Cite this methodology